dtchanpura/dtchanpura.github.io/_posts/2017-12-17-simple-deployment-agent.md

 * Post-hook
     * Description: Script Path to execute last
     * Option: `--post-hook`

+* Hook
+    * Description: Script Path to execute (irrespective of order).
+Also can be multiple of them
+    * Option: `--hook`

 * Error-hook
     * Description: Script Path to execute in event of error